-A student who graduates will receive his/her diploma or certificate by mail after the conclusion of the semester when requirements were completed.
+A student who graduates will receive their diploma or certificate by mail after the conclusion of the semester when requirements were completed.

-If a student does not wish to graduate, for any reason, he/she may opt out for the current semester.
+If a student does not wish to graduate, for any reason, the student may opt out for the current semester.
 The student will automatically be placed in the group of those eligible for graduation at the end of the next semester.

-Graduation petition: Students who believe they are eligible for graduation at the end of the current semester who do not receive notification from the Office of the Registrar can complete a “Petition to Graduate” eform available through MyServices.
-The Registrar and the appropriate academic Program Chair will review the petition and the student will be notified of the petition outcome.
+Graduation petition: Students who believe they are eligible for graduation at the end of the current semester who do not receive notification from the Office of the Registrar can complete a “Petition to Graduate” eform available through MyServices/Self-Service.
+The Registrar and the appropriate academic program chair will review the petition and the student will be notified of the petition outcome.